Excite Truck: References to past Excite titles

 The game is a spiritual sequel to NES title Excitebike and the N64 title Excitebike 64.
 The developers passed down and updated many features that made the original games popular.
 For example, the giant cliffs and jumps from the NES title return, as the courses feature many hills and cliffs that make the player jump unrealistically high altitudes with their truck.
 In fact, the main item of the game lets players change the land to make the levels even more "extreme" than they were originally designed.
 As in all Excite titles, it is important to adjust the angle of the vehicle so its wheels land parallel to the ground; in Excite Truck, a massive turbo boost is rewarded for a perfect landing.

 A gameplay element also carried from both the NES and N64 titles is overheating.
 When the player uses too much boost, their engine will overheat, temporarily reducing the top speed of their truck.
 Driving the truck into shallow water will instantly cool the engine all the way down, so infinite boost can be used while in water.
 Also while in mid-air the engine cools down so a player could boost and overheat approaching a jump and then have a cooled engine when they land.
 Water can be either part of the course or it can be reached using a land-deformation powerup.
 However, the truck will be counted as "crashed" if it drives into darker-colored deep water, and it must be reset the same way as any crash.

 Release

-The game was first playable during E3 2006, and an updated build was also playable during the 2006 Nintendo Fusion Tour, with four different courses playable.
+The game was first playable during E3 2006, and an updated build was also playable during the Nintendo Fusion Tour the same year, with four different courses playable.
 Prior to its release at the Wii launch, the game was one of the first titles to be playable on the first Wii Kiosks, along with Wii Sports and The Legend of Zelda: Twilight Princess.

 The game was released in the US on November 19, 2006, simultaneous with the launch of the Wii.
 Excite Truck was the 9th best selling game for the Wii during November.

-The game was released January 18, 2007 in Japan, February 16 in Europe and February 22 in Australia.
+The game was released on January 18, 2007 in Japan, and in February for Europe and Australia.
 An Excite Truck themed toy truck was offered with Wendy's Kids Meals as part of a promotion with Nintendo.

 Reception

+On Metacritic, a website that aggregates review scores, Excite Truck garnered a score of 72 out of 100, indicating "mixed or average reviews".